CyborgUnplug/CyborgUnplug/README.md

 This firmware builds on OpenWrt BARRIER BREAKER (Bleeding Edge).

-## ABOUT CYBORG UNPLUG
+## ABOUT 'LITTLE SNIPPER'

-Cyborg Unplug is a privacy appliance for the home, hotel and workplace.
+_Little Snipper_ is a privacy appliance for the home, hotel and workplace.
 It detects and optionally disconnects (outside US only) selected devices known to pose a risk to personal privacy, stopping streams of image, video and audio data to the Internet (or the car outside).